auspham/SeptNotes/W4-lec5.md

 - Real states of objects too difficult to create
 - Real object is slow
 - Real object returns non-deterministic values
-- Real object does not exists
+- Real object does not exist

 Example: